squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 [:octicons-file-code-24: Source][6] · :octicons-unlock-24: Feature flag

-When _tabs_ are enabled, top-level sections are rendered in a menu layer below the header on big screens (but not when the sidebar is hidden).
+When _tabs_ are enabled, top-level sections are rendered in a menu layer below the header for viewports above `1220px`, but remain as-is on mobile.
 They can be enabled via `mkdocs.yml` with:

 ``` yaml